warlock1996/warlock1996/README.md

 # Hi there 👋

-## Hi, I'm Arslan and i'm a Professinal Software Developer.
+## Hi, I'm Arslan and i'm a FullStack JavaScript Developer.

 I started my career back in 2019, since then i wore many hats and worked in different domains from front-end to back-end and database design.